Shane Nigam

 Shane Nigam is an Indian actor who appears in Malayalam films.
-Having made his debut in the 2010 film Thanthonni, he performed as supporting roles in various successful drama films including Parava (2017), Kumbalangi Nights (2019), and RDX: Robert Dony Xavier (2023).
+Having made his debut in the 2010 film Thanthonni, he performed supporting roles in various successful drama films including Parava (2017), Kumbalangi Nights (2019), and RDX: Robert Dony Xavier (2023).

 Early life

-Shane was born as eldest among three children, to Mimicry artist Abi and Sunila, in Elamakkara, Kochi, Kerala.
+Shane was born as eldest among three children, to mimicry actor Kalabhavan Abi and Sunila, in Elamakkara, Kochi, Kerala.
 He did his schooling from Bhavans Vidya Mandir, Elamakkara.
-He was pursuing engineering at Rajagiri School of Engineering & Technology, Kochi.
+He pursued engineering at Rajagiri School of Engineering & Technology, Kochi.
 He has two younger sisters, Ahana and Aleena.
-Abi was an actor and also a popular mimicry artist.

 Career

-Film career

-Nigam made his acting debut with the film Thanthonni, later Neelakasham Pachakadal Chuvanna Bhoomi, also in Annayum Rasoolum for portraying the role of Anna's (Andrea Jeremiah) brother.
+Nigam made his acting debut with the film Thanthonni, later Neelakasham Pachakadal Chuvanna Bhoomi, also in Annayum Rasoolum for portraying the role of Anna's brother.

 He made his debut as a lead actor in 2016 film, Kismath opposite Shruthy Menon.

 Nigam played a central character alongside veteran actors Amala and Manju Warrier in the 2017 film C/O Saira Banu.
 The following year, he appeared in the romantic film Eeda which was also praised by critics.

 Nigam starred in two films in 2019; the comedy-drama Kumbalangi Nights, which was highly successful on box office and received rave reviews from film critics and the romantic thriller Ishq.